OpenAPITools/openapi-generator/docs/templating.md

 OpenAPI Generator supports user-defined templates.
 This approach is often the easiest when creating a custom template.
 Our generators implement a combination of language and framework features, and it's fully possible to use an existing generator to implement a custom template for a different framework.
 Suppose you have internal utilities which you'd like to incorporate into generated code (e.g. logging, monitoring, fault-handling)... this is easy to add via custom templates.

+> **Note:** You cannot use this approach to create new templates, only override existing ones.
+If you'd like to create a new generator to contribute back to the project, see `new.sh` in the repository root.
+If you'd like to create a private generator for more templating control, see the [customization](./customization.md) docs.

 ### Custom Logic

 For this example, let's modify a Java client to use AOP via [jcabi/jcabi-aspects](https://github.com/jcabi/jcabi-aspects).
-We'll log API method execution at the `INFO` level, and retry every API call a maximum of 2 times.
+We'll log API method execution at the `INFO` level.
+The jcabi-aspects project could also be used to implement method retries on failures; this would be a great exercise to further play around with templating.

 The Java generator supports a `library` option.
 This option works by defining base templates, then applying library-specific template overrides.
 This allows for template reuse for libraries sharing the same programming language.
 Templates defined as a library need only modify or extend the templates concerning the library, and generation falls back to the root templates (the "defaults") when not extended by the library.
 Generators which support the `library` option will only support the libraries known by the generator at compile time, and will throw a runtime error if you try to provide a custom library name.